Considerate-Digital/circular_arts_network/README.md

-# Circular Arts Network Plugin Documentation
+# Circular Arts Network Plugin

+A recycling and reuse tool created specificaly for WordPress.

 ## Overview